Winterizing new evergreens and trees

 Wilt Stop is it is natural and non-toxic— made from the resin of pine trees—and it forms a soft, clear and flexible barrier over foliage to prevent your evergreen from drying out.

-Post sturdy metal or wooden stakes at an angle around the south/southwest side of the tree, then wrap with burlap, being sure to keep the top open for light and air exposure.
+Post sturdy metal or wooden stakes at an angle around the evergreen trees, then wrap with burlap, making sure to keep the top open for light and air flow.
 The natural, porous fiber of the burlap or similar fabric allows some wind to pass through, making it resilient enough to withstand the wind, but minimizing the strongest, coldest gusts from reaching your evergreen.
 This can also minimize the accumulation of large amounts of drifting, damaging snow.
+When the snow starts to accumulate in the winter it helps keep rabbits from being up to sneak under and munch on your plant when they are wanting to start eating anything they can find.
+Use of animal repellents is also recommended if you have a large number of animals around your home.

 5. Buddy-tie your tree.